Due: March 31, 2020

 Applicants will be considered as recommend by the teachers and counselors of Central High School and will ultimately be chose based on meeting the qualification and a personal interview with the Youth & Family Committee of the CYCA where applicant will be asked why he or she should be considered for this position.

-Applications will be due March 15, 2019 and the decision will be made by April 30 for June-May term.
+Applications will be due March 31, 2020 and the decision will be made by April 30 for June 2020 – May 2021 term.
 Funds will be dispersed upon completion of term.